marcelfalliere/extjs-offline-poc/README.md

 Limitations and known errors
 ----------------------------

-1. The deployment process of sencha, that makes `all-classes.js` and `app-all.js`, seems to cause a problem on webkit based browsers.
-The xhr /users.json is canceled (check console when running index.html), even if there's a goood content_type, `/application/json` and the requests itself works with `index-debug.html` and in a new tab of the navigator.

-2. The use of `navigator.onLine`.
+1. The use of `navigator.onLine`.
 Even if the server is reachable, deconnecting from your wifi/network will cause it to return `false`.

-3. ...
+2. ...

 Installation
 ------------